-- U.S. citizens and permanent residents of the U.S. - To determine eligibility for Federal Work-Study, a Free Application for Federal Student Aid (FAFSA) must be on file and all discrepancies resolved. - Students who qualify and answered yes to the question "Interested in Work-Study" on the FAFSA will receive a Work-Study award amount as part of his/her Financial Aid Awards package. - If the student does not answer yes on the FAFSA, answers NO or rejects the award s/he may not necessarily be precluded from qualifying. - Thunderbird's Federal Work-Study policy requires that students who are Work-Study eligible and whose need is met by other types of funding, including loans, require eligibility to be recalculated and loan funds returned, if applicable, to provide eligibility and permission to work. - Work-Study wages are need-based aid and partially subsidized by the federal government (75 percent) and, therefore, are considered a financial aid resource in its entirety and are reportable to the IRS. - For specific information regarding your Work-Study eligibility, you should contact the Financial Aid office. - Earnings are reported to the IRS and are considered taxable
+- U.S. citizens and permanent residents of the U.S. - To determine eligibility for Federal Work-Study, a Free Application for Federal Student Aid (FAFSA) must be on file and all discrepancies resolved. - Students who qualify and answered yes to the question "Interested in Work-Study" on the FAFSA will receive a Work-Study Award amount as part of his/her Financial Aid Awards package. - If the student does not answer yes on the FAFSA, answers NO, or rejects the award, s/he may not necessarily be precluded from qualifying. - Thunderbird's Federal Work-Study policy requires that students who are Work-Study eligible and whose need is met by other types of funding, including loans, require eligibility to be recalculated and loan funds returned, if applicable, in order to have the student hired under the Federal Work-Study Program.

+- Work-Study wages are need-based aid and partially subsidized by the Federal Government (75%), and therefore are considered a financial aid resource in its entirety and are reportable to the IRS. - For specific information regarding Work-Study eligibility, contact the Financial Aid Office. - Earnings are reported to the IRS and are considered taxable.